Affiliate links on Android Authority may earn us a commission. Learn more.

 The Pixel 3a, Pixel 4a, and Pixel 4a 5G impressed us with their solid cameras, excellent software, and — most importantly — their affordable price tags.
 It seemed Google struck the right balance between features and price.
 That sentiment resonated with our readers, too.

-Google is set to impress again with its latest release.
-The Pixel 5a offers more features for less money — who can argue with that?
+The Pixel 5a is also impressive in many ways, as it offers more features for less money — who can argue with that?
 Read Android Authority’s Google Pixel 5a review to learn more.

 What you need to know about the Google Pixel 5a